 What happens when my video gets a copyright claim?

-To start, you may receive a copyright claim email notice from YouTube that looks like this:
+If your video receives a copyright claim, you may receive an email from YouTube that looks like this:

 [YouTube] A copyright claim was created for content in “Your Video Title”